 1. Draw cards.

-Each player shuffles up their hero deck and draws cards equal to their hand size.
+Each player draws cards equal to their hand size.
 The hand size is identified in the bottom left corner of your identity card.
 Have in mind each side (alter-ego and hero) will usually have different hand sizes.
 At the beginning, you will have to draw based on your alter-ego, so make sure you’re reading the right side.

 2. Resolve Mulligans.